National Dance Project Touring Award

 After receiving the tour plan, NDP staff reviews eligibility and invites those presenters included on the tour plan to submit a Presentation Grant application online by a mid-April deadline.
 In order to be invited to apply for a Presentation Grant, a presenter must be included on a project’s tour plan and meet all eligibility requirements for a Presentation Grant.

-To be eligible to apply for a 2016 Touring Award, applicants must:
+To be eligible to apply for a 2016 Touring Award, artists and projects must:

-- Be choreographers or companies applying for a project with a planned U.S. tour during the NDP touring period of: June 1, 2017–November 30, 2018.
-Applications from artists/companies based outside the U.S. are eligible.
+- Be choreographers or companies in the U.S. or abroad applying for a project with a planned U.S. tour during the NDP touring period of: June 1, 2017–November 30, 2018.
+Projects with tour dates outside of this range may still apply, but only tour engagements during the tour period of June 1, 2017-November 30, 2018 will be able to receive tour subsidy.

-- Demonstrate that the project is in an advanced stage of development, will premiere by November 1, 2017, and will be available to tour during the NDP Touring Period, June 1, 2017 through November 30, 2018.
+- Demonstrate that the work has premiered and is ready to tour or if it has not yet premiered, demonstrate that the work is in an advanced stage of development, will premiere by June 1, 2017, and will be ready and available to tour during the NDP Touring Period of June 1, 2017 through November 30, 2018.

 Applicants who are NOT eligible to apply for a Touring Award are: